Do you need a mouth guard?

 One of the worst things to happen is when you damage your teeth and need major dental work.
-This can be expensive and painful.
+This can be an expensive and painful experience.
 Fortunately, some issues can be prevented by using a device called a mouth guard.
 A mouth guard is a custom fitted plastic mold that fits in the mouth to protect teeth from various kinds of injury.
 Let’s take a look at some of the uses and benefits of mouth guards.

 Mouth guards are essential in sports and other contact activities

 If you or your children play sports or participate in other activities involving physical contact, you should be sure to wear a mouth guard to protect your teeth.
 Not only do mouth guards help protect your teeth, but they can also help prevent concussions during sports activities.

 We see professional athletes on television using mouth guards as they play football, basketball, or other sports.
 If the pros need them, then amateur athletes definitely need this protection to make sure your jaw and teeth remain in tact.
 For sports and other activities, you can often find inexpensive mouth guards at your local sporting goods store.

 Do you grind your teeth at night?
 A mouth guard can help protect you from damage

 Do you grind your teeth?
 You may not realize it, but many people unknowingly grind their teeth while they sleep at night.
 This can cause severe damage over time as you wear down the tooth and enamel.
 Dentists can recognize the affects of grinding, and often recommend getting a mouth guard to prevent further damage.

 Not only can a mouth guard protect your teeth, but it can also help you sleep better and prevent snoring.
 A mouth guard can help align your jaw to make sure it rests in the proper position, which can help you breathe better as you sleep.
 With multiple benefits, a mouth guard can be sure to help at night.